mpounsett/happy-stubs/happy-stubs.md

 resolvers have timed out.
 If the first listed server is slow to respond, or times out completely, it is enough to create a poor user experience for any end-user application relying on a response.
-Often the first time out is enough to cause the querying application to time out itself.
+Often the first time out is enough to cause the querying application to time out itself, rendering queries sent to subsequent resolvers useless.

 This problem is compounded when multiple iterative resolvers are listed for both IPv4 and IPv6.
 A black hole or other service problem affecting only one